Simplemux/simplemux/documentation/multiplexing_policies.md

 Simplemux: multiplexing policies
 --------------------------------

 **Note**.
 In *blast* flavor, only a single packet can be sent.
-Only the *period* is used in that case.
+In that case, only the *period* can be used.

-Four different conditions can be used and combined for triggering the sending of a multiplexed packet (in the figures, the triggering moment is expressed by red lines):
+Four different conditions can be used and combined for triggering the sending of a multiplexed packet:
 - Number of packets
 - Size
 - Timeout